 Many private loans come with a set repayment schedule.
 Some borrowers are willing to live with larger payments, so they opt for a shorter repayment plan to get a lower interest rate.
 Other borrowers need the lowest payment possible, so they sign up for loans with higher interest rates, but longer repayment schedules.

-The problem with many private loans is that the repayment length is fixed, and monthly payments are not flexible.
+The problem with many private loans is that the repayment length doesn’t change, and monthly payments are not flexible.

 In the world of federal student loans, borrowers are free to bounce around different repayment plans.

 In fact, there are so many different federal repayment plans that many borrowers and advocates complain that the multitude of options is confusing.
 However, the borrowers who take time to research the various repayment plans can usually find an option that suits their unique needs.
 As their circumstances evolve, federal borrowers can switch from one plan to the next as needed.

 Utilize Private Loan Benefits Later

 Despite the wide range of federal student loan perks, there are times when selecting a private loan is the best choice.
 This circumstance normally occurs for the borrowers who have a steady income and make the determination that they will almost certainly be paying their debt off in full.

 These borrowers want the lowest interest rate possible and don’t have a need for the various perks and protections afforded by federal loans.

 In this situation, borrowers can refinance their federal debt with a private lender.
 By opting for a private refinance, borrowers can get rates as low as 2%.